Managing extent size

 1. lrgExtent - the largest extent in the database; monitor this to prevent any extent from reaching 1 TB

-3. pctLastX - percent used of the last fixed extent (export PCTLASTX=yes in bin/localenv to enable); if you prefer to manage fixed extents, this will alert you when the last fixed extent has reached 85% utilized so you can prepare to add a new extent
+3. pctLastX - percent used of the last fixed extent (export PCTLASTX=yes in bin/localenv to enable); if you prefer to manage fixed extents, this will alert you when the last fixed extent has reached 85% utilized so you can prepare to add a new extent.
+This also applies to variable extents with a configured maximum size (or cap).

 4. areaMaxPct - percent of maximum area size used; important to watch, especially when large files are not enabled and or you using Type I storage areas and small database block sizes